Letheward/RMN/README.md

     }
     ~~~

-    The meta-event of object `frakentar`.
+    The meta-event of object `frankentar`.

     `part.A` is a way to call event `A` in array `part`.